telerik/xaml-docs/controls/radtoolbar/features/radtoolbar-features-overflow-items.md

 # Overflow Items

-The RadToolBar control automatically hides part of its items in the overflow area if there is not enough space to display all.
+The RadToolBar control automatically hides part of its items in the overflow area when there is not enough space to display all.

 #### __[XAML] Example 1: Overflow area example__
 {{region radtoolbar-features-overflow-items-0}}